-Due to Michigan's geography, wind is currently our lowest cost renewable resource.
-Since 2008, we’ve driven investments of more than $2.5 billion to build 13 wind parks (also known as “wind farms”), which generate enough clean energy to power more than 400,000 homes.
-Our Pine River wind park is currently under construction.
-When it becomes operational in late 2018, it will be our largest and most efficient wind project to date.
-We plan to double our renewable energy capacity by 2022, mostly by growing our number of wind parks, a move that will drive an additional investment of $1.7 billion in Michigan.
-By 2030, 25 percent of the energy we provide will come from renewable resources, including wind and solar.
+Due to Michigan’s geography, wind is currently our lowest cost renewable resource.
+Since 2009, we’ve driven investments of more than $2.8 billion to build 14 wind parks (also known as “wind farms”), which generate enough clean energy to power more than 500,000 homes.
+Our Pine River wind park is our largest and most efficient wind project to date generating enough clean energy to power 54,000 homes.
+We plan to more than double our renewable energy capacity by 2024, a move that will drive an additional investment of $2 billion in Michigan.
+By 2030, at least 25 percent of the energy we provide will come from renewable resources, including wind and solar.

 As Michiganders know well, the wind doesn't always blow, and the sun doesn't always shine in our beautiful state.
 So we can’t rely on wind turbines and solar panels to supply our electricity around-the-clock.
 And that’s why we need 24/7 energy sources, such as natural gas-fueled plants.
 Compared to coal, natural gas is cleaner, cheaper and easier to transport.
 It’s also domestically abundant.
 When our Blue Water Energy Center begins operation in 2022, it will be the most efficient power plant in Michigan – a state-of-the-art, low-emission energy source that will provide electricity to 850,000 homes and be our single largest step in reducing carbon emissions to date.
 We also use natural gas to supply heat for 1.2 million customers and have committed to reducing methane emissions from our natural gas utility operations by more than 80 percent by 2040.